mumsnet/mn-php-toolkit/README.md

 # mn-toolkit
 This repo houses the source for our composer package `mn-toolkit`.
 This package contains the following features:
-* Feature toggles - Used to toggle features on and off
+* Feature toggles - Used to toggle features on and off<br>
+You can use the function 'isOn' to check the state of a feature toggle You can use the function 'getToggles' to check the available toggles The are also functions for checking white listed and black listed uris.<br>
+Those functions just require the toggle and the request uri

 * Local file cache - return the cached value associated with $key if available, or load it using $loadFunction and add it to the cache.